About the Women in Materials group

 Nuna has a degree in Materials from Cambridge and a PhD from Imperial College, where she worked on the fracture of bearing steels.
 Nuna started work at the then Institute of Metals in the 1980s, editing Materials Abstracts journals published by the Materials Information Service.
 She then spent 13 years as Technical Editor, Editor and Managing Editor of Metals and Materials /Materials World, and in 2000 moved over to Communications which currently embraces the IOM3 website, PR/media relations and internal communications, branding, design and IT.
 Nuna has a son who is qualified in Robotics and two daughters, one of whom is currently studying Natural Sciences/Materials.

-In her spare time, Nuna helps to run a Polish vocal group which raises money for charities in Poland and enjoys concerts and choral singing, gardening and DIY.
+In her spare time, Nuna helps to run a Polish vocal group which raises money for charities in Poland and enjoys concerts and choral singing, gardening, sewing and DIY.

 Amy Gandy - The University of Sheffield